iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Sort the calculated distance in ascending order and get the shortest distance or most frequent classes in neighbour.
 - Regression: Mean of K nearest distances are considered.
 - Classification: Mode of K nearest distances are considered.

+**Real Life Analogy**
+Think of choosing a restaurant 🍽️
+- Ask 5 nearby friends, if most say "good", you go.
+Your decision depends on neighbor's opinions.

 <h3 name='naive'>7.
 Naive Bayes</h3>